blocktraveler/Core-Wallet-Migration-Tools/Readme.txt

   * Configure RPC credentials

 	On a fresh installation create (otherwise edit) the file "bitcoin.conf" (for Bitcoin) resp.
-    "namecoin.conf" (for Namecoin) in the data directory package with minimal content:
+    "namecoin.conf" (for Namecoin) in the data directory with minimal content:

 		server=1
 		rpcallowip=127.0.0.1
 		rpcbind=127.0.0.1
 		rpccookiefile=.\.cookie
+        fallbackfee=0.0002

     This minimal configuration uses cookie authentication to be used on the local machine.
+The parameter "fallbackfee" is a recommended setting for the transaction fee calculation.

     You can also just copy the configuration file predefined in this package.

 	Data directory locations (e.g. for Namecoin):